realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocamltop)(name async/main.topscript)(part 18))
 ```

-This code isn't particularly long, but it is a bit subtle.
-In
+This code isn't particularly long, but it is subtle.
+In particular,
-particular, note how the queue of thunks is used to ensure that the
+note how the queue of thunks is used to ensure that the enqueued
-enqueued actions are run in order, even if the thunks scheduled by
+actions are run in order, even if the thunks scheduled by `upon` are
-`upon` are run out-of-order.
-This is kind of subtlety typical of code
+run out-of-order.
+This kind of subtlety is typical of code that
-that involves ivars and `upon`, and because of this, you should stick
+involves ivars and `upon`, and because of this, you should stick to
-to the simpler map/bind/return style of working with deferreds when
+the simpler map/bind/return style of working with deferreds when you
-you can.
+can.

 ## Examples: an echo server